|

 NES but the more Zelda the better I say, plus this has slightly sharper graphics

-as well (although they look too impressive compared to other Turbografx games).
+as well (although they don't look too impressive compared to other Turbografx games).

 Neutopia is an excellent adventure game that just lacks originality.